rongrimes/weewx-tempest-pi/README.md

 ## Introduction

-This document describes setting up *weewx* to process the results from a **Weather Flow Tempest** and is derived from:
+This document describes setting up [*weewx*](https://weewx.com/) to process the results from a [**Weather Flow Tempest**](https://weatherflow.com/tempest-weather-system/) and is derived from:
 * [WeeWX documentation](https://weewx.com/docs.html)
 * https://github.com/captain-coredump/weatherflow-udp

-However, there was not a straight forward cookbook approach to setting up *weewx* with a Weatherflow Tempest; hence this document.
+However, there is not a straightforward cookbook approach to setting up *weewx* with a Weatherflow Tempest; hence this document.
 I hope it helps someone.

 This document assumes basic knowleddege of a Raspberry Pi and of Linux.
 If this does not describe you and you want a more detailed approach let me know.
 I (may, will) add more details in relevant places.